![]() |

 The value has really no importance for the example.

-for the resultant cell the A3 cell and select the report Scenario
+*Select for the resultant cell the A3 cell and select the report Scenario summary.

 Press the OK button.

-Excel shows you the sheet of synthesis of the scenario.
+Excel shows you the analysis of the scenario.

 There is another exercise on the scenarios on the page for creating models of this site.
-You can be practised once again if you want it.
+If you require more examples.

 Fusion of scenarios

-A limitation of the scenarios is that they are only available on the worksheet on that they were created.
+A limitation of the scenarios is that they are only available on the worksheet that they were created on.
 This is not advantageous if you want to use them somewhere else.
-The button of fusion of scenarios allows you to copy all the scenarios of a worksheet in the other or even to another document of Excel.
-It can be practical when several persons work on the same model but develop different scenarios.
-This command allows so to group together several scenarios to be able to use them and compare them.
-In fact, one should rather have to call it group scenarios.
+The fusion button of scenarios allows you to copy all the scenarios of a worksheet in the other or even to another document of Excel.
+It can be practical when several person are working on the same model but develop different scenarios.
+This command allows you to group together several scenarios and compare them.
+In fact, one should better call them group scenarios.

-the document in that where you want to receive the scenarios.
+*Select the document that will be receiving the scenarios.

-the worksheet where you want to receive the scenarios.
+*Select the worksheet that is to receive the scenarios.

 For this exercise, there are already the Optimistic and pessimistic scenarios.
 We will suppose that there is another scenario in another document of Excel.